slawrence/grunt-properties-reader/README.md

 ### Options

 Options are passed directly into the second argument of the `grunt.file.read` operation.
+See [grunt.file](https://github.com/gruntjs/grunt/wiki/grunt.file)

 ### Usage Examples

 #### Basic
-In this example, a properties file is used to configure it's deploy location.
-A property is then used in another task (in this case to delete the deploy directory).
+In this example, a properties file is used to read a server deployment location.
+The `deployDir` property is then used in a clean task.

+The example `application.properties` file:

 ```properties
 deployDir=C:\server\deployment
 ```

+And example `Gruntfile.js`:

 ```js
 grunt.initConfig({